Corruption scandal tests Turkey's cowed media

 Editors and reporters said they had received phone calls from officials close to the prime minister asking them to change their coverage or dismiss journalists for critical stories.

-"The use of the word 'sir', 'beyefendi' makes your realise straight away what you are dealing with," she said.
+"The use of the word 'sir', 'beyefendi' makes your realize straight away what you are dealing with," she said.

 Government and AK Party officials declined to comment.